corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Changed "generate districts/buildings" to a pair of custom on_actions
 * 2.0.0 Update for compatibility with Stellaris 3.1.* "Lem"
     * Update to use new arithmetic syntax
-    * Update minor underlying game changes (mainly to sopport new features in the base game)
+    * Update minor underlying game changes (mainly to support new features in the base game)

 ## Source Code